Particular/docs.particular.net/samples/sqltransport/multi-instance/sample.md

 ## How it works

- Sender's and Receiver's input queues are stored in separate catalogs on a single Sql Server instance. `LegacyMultiInstanceMode` enables registering custom `SqlConnection` factory that provides connection instance per given transport address.
+ Sender and Receiver use [different catalogs](nservicebus/sqlserver/deployment-options) on the same SQL Server instance.
+The tables representing queues for a particular endpoint are created in the appropriate catalog, i.e. in the `receivercatalog` for the Receiver endpoint and in the `sendercatalog` for the Sender endpoint. `LegacyMultiInstanceMode` enables registering custom `SqlConnection` factory that provides connection instance per given transport address.
 The operations performed on queues stored in different catalogs are atomic because SQL Server allows multiple `SqlConnection` enlisting in a single distributed transaction.

+NOTE: In this sample DTC is required by the Receiver because it operates on two different catalogs when receiving Sender's request.
+It picks message from intput queue stored in `receivercatalog` and sends back reply  to Sender's input queue stored in `sendercatalog`.
+In addition `error` queue is stored also in `sendercatalog` so without DTC Receiver will not be able handle failed messages properly.